shaloo/docs.arcana/docs/web3-stack/auth.md

 ## Custom Auth

-Apps that use custom authentication (e.g., Epic user authentication, Relative gaming user authentication mechanism) and require enabling authenticated users to sign blockchain transactions can use the [[concept-custom-auth|Custom Auth feature]].
+Apps that use custom authentication (for example, Epic user authentication, Relative gaming user authentication mechanism) and require enabling authenticated users to sign blockchain transactions can use the [[concept-custom-auth|Custom Auth feature]].

 ## Passkeys